 Should I try cannabis to see if it works for me?

-You should never alter your drug regime for controlling seizures without first consulting the doctor whose care you are in.
+You should never alter your drug regime for controlling your seizures without first consulting the doctor whose care you are in.

 I know someone whose doctor has prescribed cannabis for the same form of epilepsy I have, but my doctor won’t prescribe it.
-Should I change doctors if I want to see of cannabis can help with my seizures?
+Should I change doctors if I want to see if cannabis can help with my seizures?